Monitoring Azure Backup workloads

 Jobs from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) aren't displayed.

 Azure workloads such as SQL and SAP HANA backups within Azure VMs have huge number of backup jobs.
 For example, log backups can run for every 15 minutes.
 So for such DB workloads, only user triggered operations are displayed.
 Scheduled backup operations aren't displayed.

 Viewing alerts across vaults is currently not supported in Backup Center.
 You need to navigate to an individual vault to view alerts for that vault.

 Alerts are primarily scenarios where users are notified so that they can take relevant action.
 The Backup Alerts section shows alerts generated by Azure Backup service.
 These alerts are defined by the service and user can't custom create any alerts.

 The following scenarios are defined by service as alertable scenarios.

 - Backup/Restore failures

-- Backup succeeded with warnings for Azure Backup Agent (MAB)
+- Backup succeeded with warnings for Microsoft Azure Recovery Services (MARS) agent

 - Stop protection with retain data/Stop protection with delete data